dessalines/torfiles/README.md

 #### Install Torshare

-for local testing:
+Local testing:

 `./install_dev.sh` and goto `http://localhost:4567/`

-for a production environment, edit `ui/config/environment.prod.ts` to point to your hostname, then run:
+for a production environment:

+- edit `ui/config/environment.prod.ts` to point to your hostname
+- Create a (.jks) file with your ssl certs
-`./install_prod.sh`
+- `./install_prod.sh`

 You can redirect ports in linux to route from port 80 to this port: